 I am interested in Spatial Recognition in computer science to mitigate obstacles for disabled individuals who utilize high technology in their daily lives.
 I plan on going into research for the advancement of High Technology for Accessibility for American’s with disabilities, specifically US veterans.

 I will be continuing the McNair Summer Internship Research project, Adapting Microsoft’s Kinect for Assistive Technologies, during my winter and spring capstone classes.
 I will be working with the Microsoft Kinect for PC to develop a set of requirements allowing its use within the Adaptive Technologies field.
 I assisted in developing the McNair Portal to Resources Project Website Development for the Ronald E. McNair Post-Baccalaureate Achievement Program.
 I was a member of a group that accepted the challenge to re-design the Rogue Community Television digital presence.

 My undergraduate education has been supported by scholarships received from the National SMART Grant and Southern Oregon University Diversity Scholarship.
 I am a member of Omicron Delta Kappa National Honor Society, Phi Theta Kappa Honor Society and the Association for Computing Machinery.

-McNair Faculty Mentor: Lynn Ackler, Assistant Professor of Computer Science
+McNair Faculty Mentor: Dr. Lynn Ackler, Assistant Professor of Computer Science

-McNair Faculty Co-Mentor: Bobby Arellano, Director of the Center for Emerging Media
+McNair Faculty Co-Mentor: Robert Arellano, MFA, Director of the Center for Emerging Media

 SOU McNair Scholars Journal 2013